 Baking the potatoes in the microwave is significantly faster.
 When potatoes are cooked in the microwave, the skins still have some structure, but are quite easy peel with one’s hands.

-After the potatoes were done, I let them cool for about 15 minutes before cutting them and removing the skins.
+Once the potatoes were done, I removed them from the oven and let them cool for about 15 minutes.

 Putting the Twice Baked Potato Casserole Together

-After I had removed the potato skins, I placed the potatoes into a large bowl.
-Then, I added the shredded cheese, crumbled bacon, sour cream, melted butter, salt and pepper.
+Once I had removed the pulp from the potatoes, I added the shredded cheese, crumbled bacon, sour cream, melted butter, salt and pepper.

 At this point, I went back and forth as to whether I should use a potato masher or my electric mixer.
-I wanted to combine all of the ingredients, but didn’t necessarily want a lump-free mixture.
-I ultimately decided to use the electric mixer because I thought that the mixer would be faster in combining everything together.
-The mixer worked fine, but the potato masher would have worked as well.
+I wanted to combine all of the ingredients but didn’t necessarily want a lump-free mixture.

 I popped the casserole into a preheated 375°F oven for about 30 minutes.
 After 30 minutes, the cheese was melted and the casserole was nice and bubbly.